Skip to Content

 • ah_visitor_id — a unique UUID generated on the first visit

-• ah_touch_count — total number of visits
+• ah_touch_count — number of non-direct visits (incremented only on external traffic)

 Stage 4: Populate